-As mentioned above, connected load in San Diego still far exceeds the forecast figures under the California Public Utilities Commission (CPUC or Commission)'s design standards and existing SDG&E system capacity.
-While connected load is only a broad indicator of the potential for elevated EG demand being dispatched beyond what has been forecast, if there is an issue with gas supply or capacity that results in a curtailment, interruptible gas service (much of which are EG plants) would be curtailed first to maintain firm gas service obligations, which could possibly threaten electric grid reliability.
+As mentioned above, connected load in San Diego still far exceeds the forecast figures under the California Public Utilities Commission (CPUC or Commission)'s design standards25 and existing SDG&E system capacity.
+While connected load is only a broad indicator of the potential for elevated EG demand being dispatched beyond what has been forecast, if there is an issue with gas supply or capacity that results in a curtailment, gas service to EG plants would be curtailed first to maintain higher priority service obligations,26 which could possibly threaten electric grid reliability.
 As noted above, there have been days when actual demand exceeded available system capacity, and this was not anticipated from the predicted demand forecast.
-For example, in January 2013, SDG&E's peak sendout on the natural gas system was 674 MMcfd, which exceeds SDG&E's nominal capacity.
-Additional capacity would be useful in serving EG demand at levels greater than expected or forecast, such as for: (1) days when renewable sources are not available (sun not shining, no wind); (2) days
+For example, in January 2013, SDG&E's peak sendout on the natural gas system was 674 MMcfd, which exceeds SDG&E's nominal capacity.27 Additional capacity would be useful in serving EG demand at levels greater than expected or forecast, such as for: (1) days when renewable sources are not available (sun not shining, no wind); (2) days when import capacity falls; and (3) days when EG outages on other parts of the CAISO grid require increased generation in San Diego.

-&lt;sup>23 The CPUC adopted a 1-in-35 year cold day condition as the design criteria for core service, and established a new 1-in-10 year cold day design criteria for noncore firm service.
+25 The CPUC adopted a 1-in-35 year cold day condition as the design criteria for core service, and established a new 1-in-10 year cold day design criteria for noncore firm service.

-&lt;sup>24 After a few curtailments, all the EG plants could and likely would seek firm service.
-It is the Utilities' view that currently, there is a disconnect between EGs often electing interruptible gas service despite their likely need for uninterrupted electric service to avoid threats to electric grid reliability.
-The CPUC indicated in D.02-11-073 and D.06-09-039 that system planning analyses should examine whether nominations for firm capacity in the open season bidding process exceed available capacity under the 1-in-10 year cold day condition.
-However, if a substantial percentage of EGs were to switch to firm service after experiencing curtailments, SDG&E would probably not have enough firm capacity to meet all such requests.
-Accordingly, because the Utilities no longer believe that the open season process is sufficient to estimate system capacity requirements, they have filed to eliminate the firm and interruptible tariff rate distinctions as part of their curtailment rule revision Application (A.) 15-06-020.
-EG would continue to be curtailed first under the Utilities' proposed revisions to the curtailment rules.
+26 The CPUC indicated in D.02-11-073 and D.06-09-039 that system planning analyses should examine whether nominations for firm capacity in the open season bidding process exceed available capacity under the 1-in-10 year cold day condition.
+Because the Utilities no longer believed that the open season process is sufficient to estimate system capacity requirements, they filed to eliminate the firm and interruptible tariff rate distinctions as part of their curtailment rule revision Application (A.) 15-06-020.
+EG demand that is not critical to maintain grid reliability would continue to be curtailed first under the Utilities' proposed revisions to the curtailment rules.
+The Commission approved the Utilities revisions in D.16-07-008

-&lt;sup>25 SDG&E's nominal capacity can deliver approximately 630 MMcfd per day in the winter and 590 MMcfd in the summer.
+27 SDG&E's nominal capacity can deliver approximately 630 MMcfd per day in the winter and 590 MMcfd in the summer.
 Actual capacities are a function of how large the load is and where it is located on the system.
 The amount of gas being pushed through SDG&E's two transmission lines can fluctuate on any given day.
 Available system pressures affect SDG&E's ability to serve a certain level of customer demand.